California Racial Justice Act

 First published habeas grant under the RJA.
 Validated enhancement-specific disparity analysis.

 Note: RJA case law is rapidly evolving.
 Check Westlaw/Lexis for the most current published and unpublished opinions.
-The California Appellate Courts Case Information System (appellate courts.ca.gov) provides free access to opinions.
+The California Appellate Courts Case Information System provides free access to opinions.
+See also the California Racial Justice Act Coalition for case law updates and advocacy resources.

 Statistical Evidence Guide